Vincent Crisanti: Toronto Transit Commission board

-On December 8, 2010 he was appointed to the Toronto Transit Commission (TTC) board by council.
+On December 8, 2010 he was appointed to the Toronto Transit Commission (TTC) board by the city council.

-Crisanti was one of five councillors removed from the TTC board by council in March 2012.
-He was one of five councillors on the TTC board who voted in 2012 to terminate the services of the TTC General Manager Gary Webster.
+In March 2012, Crisanti was one of five councillors removed from the TTC board.
+He had been one of five councillors on the board who had voted to terminate the services of the TTC General Manager Gary Webster.

 Andy Byford was hired as Webster's replacement.
-As a result of the decision to terminate Webster, the five councillors who supported Webster's termination and his replacement by Byford, including Crisanti, were removed from the TTC board by council on March 5, 2012 before the end of their appointed term as a result of a motion by Councillor Karen Stintz, who was Chair of the TTC board.
+As a result of the decision to terminate Webster, the five councillors who supported Webster's termination and his replacement by Byford, including Crisanti, were removed from the TTC board by the city council on March 5, 2012 before the end of their appointed term as a result of a motion by the Chair of the TTC Board, Councillor Karen Stintz.

-Crisanti was re-elected as councillor for Ward 1 in the 2014 municipal election, and he was appointed again to the TTC board after the election of Mayor John Tory.
+Crisanti was re-elected as councillor for Ward 1 in the 2014 municipal election, and he was re-appointed to the TTC board after the election of Mayor John Tory.
 Under Byford's leadership the TTC subsequently won the 2017 American Public Transportation Association's (APTA) award for Transit System of the Year.